Environmental quality: England

+Social factors affecting environmental quality

 Policy and regulation

 Governments have set regulations and policies on the environment; however, there are often two reasons for doing so.
 When producers or company owners set policies and regulations on their environment, it is to help their company.
 Oftentimes, regulations will be set to benefit the producers and, in turn, harm the environment.
 The other reason for setting regulations or policies on the environment is to help conserve environmental quality and prevent climate change from worsening.
 Environmentalists will push for regulations and policies to be implemented to benefit the environment.
 However, this will often hurt the economy that benefits from extracting from the environment.
 Finding ways to compromise is difficult but not impossible.

-The relationship between environmental quality and population
+Population

 Human health and lifestyle are primarily affected by a population's environment.
 Typically, areas with poverty or poor lifestyles correlate with poor environmental quality.
 According to a research study done by Fothergill, Peek, and Greenberg, families living in poverty or low-income areas are more vulnerable than high-income families to waste or toxic materials, leading to health and lifestyle issues.
 There is more exposure to pollution, and no intent to reverse the environmental damage in these areas.
 Because these areas are impoverished, they do not have the means to work on helping the environment.
 Because environmental quality is not prioritized, the environmental quality grows worse.

 People living in poor environmental quality are more susceptible to environmental disasters.
 Once affected, rebuilding can be difficult if an area is short of the financial means to repair the damage.
 Factors such as poor air quality, poor water quality, water scarcity, poor waste management, and vulnerability to disasters lead these areas into poverty and further harm the environment.

 With the increase in world population, the environment is struggling to keep up with the production of natural resources that sustain human life.
 The more a population demands from the environment, the poorer the quality of the environment will be.
 Population growth has many environmental effects, including deforestation, pollution (air, water, and solid waste), and water scarcity.

 Urbanization has been a large part of the environment's degrading quality.
 Urbanization has led to habitat loss, deforestation, local extinctions, and higher ambient temperatures, also known as the urban heat island effect.
 These effects can be avoided with proper urban planning and sustainable efforts.

-Urban environmental quality
+Urbanization

 Urbanization leads to many environmental issues, including: air pollution from road traffic, deforestation, water contamination from aged pipes and litter, and unsustainable habits.
 All these effects lead to a decrease in environmental quality.
 However, solving the problem of poor environmental quality due to urbanization is difficult.
 Many factors cause poor environmental quality, and being able to stop or even prevent them is difficult.
 With these numerous factors, no one stands out, and preventing this specific factor from happening would not completely solve the issue of poor environmental quality.